The ‘Pimp Party’

-Having listened to groups inextricably linked with pimps, the party sees prostitution as ‘just work’, pimps as ‘business men’ and want to change the law to allow ‘consensual’ sex trafficking.
+Having listened to groups inextricably linked with pimps, the party sees prostitution as ‘just work’, pimps as ‘business men’ and would allow ‘consensual’ sex trafficking.
 When it comes to pornography, it thinks it is ‘extreme and illiberal’ to stop the huge levels of abuse in mainstream porn and even to block children’s access to it.

-Tell the Lib Dems tell to drop these policies.
+Tell the Lib Dems tell to drop these shocking policies.

-In 2018, we protested outside Lib Dem party conference, as featured in the Daily Mail – much to the furore of delegates.
+In 2018, we protested outside Lib Dem party conference, featured in the Daily Mail.

 YES to Porn